Bobov (Hasidic dynasty): First Rebbe of Bobov, Shlomo Halberstam (1847–1905)

 Bobov originated with Shlomo Halberstam, who was the grandson of Grand Rabbi Chaim Halberstam of Sanz, in the Galician village of Bobowa.

-While most of the early yeshivos (Talmudical academies) originated in Lithuania, the 19th century saw the opening of similar institutions in Poland.
-The first yeshiva in Poland was established by the first Bobover Rebbe in 1881 in Vishnitsa, where he was rabbi then; and it later moved with him to Bobov.
+While most of the early yeshivas (Talmudic academies) originated in Lithuania, the 19th century saw the opening of similar institutions in Poland.
+The first yeshiva in Poland was established by the first Bobover Rebbe in 1881 in Vishnitsa, where he was rabbi at the time, and it later moved with him to Bobov.

-Second Bobover Rebbe, Benzion Halberstam (1874 – 1941)
+Second Bobover Rebbe, Ben Zion Halberstam (1874 – 1941)

 His work was continued by his son, Grand Rabbi Ben Zion Halberstam, author of Kedushas Tzion.
 The Bobov Yeshiva was originally situated only in the town of Bobov itself.
 However, under his guidance, the court grew in numbers, with Hasidic youth flocking to Bobov.
 Subsequently, as many as sixty branches of the yeshiva under the name Etz Chaim were established throughout Galicia.

 During World War II, the Bobov Hasidic movement was destroyed.
 The second Rebbe himself was murdered in the Holocaust, together with family members and thousands of his followers.

 Third Bobover Rebbe, Shlomo Halberstam (1908 – 2000)

 Barely 300 Hasidim survived, and the Rebbe's son, Shlomo Halberstam, took it upon himself to rebuild Bobov.
 He first settled in the West Side of Manhattan, later moving to the Bedford-Stuyvesant neighborhood of Brooklyn.
 The yeshiva, which was originally located at 184 Brooklyn Avenue, later moved to the nearby Borough Park neighborhood.
 Shlomo Halberstam was known for his wisdom, his caring for others, and his steadfastness in not taking sides in disputes.

 Over the more than fifty years that Shlomo Halberstam was Rebbe of Bobov, he founded and built a worldwide network of synagogues, Hasidic schools for boys and girls, mesivtas (high schools), and post-high school houses of learning.
-Besides schools, a summer camp for boys was founded in 1957 in Ferndale, New York, and a girls camp, Camp Gila, was founded a few years later.
+Besides schools, a summer camp for boys was founded in 1957 in Ferndale, New York, and a girls' camp, Camp Gila, was founded a few years later.
 At the time of his death in August 2000, he was mourned by more followers than his father had in pre-war Poland.
-At his funeral it was publicly announced that his oldest son Naftali would succeed him as Rebbe, and his younger brother Ben Zion would serve as Rav Hatzair (assistant rabbi).
+At his funeral, it was publicly announced that his eldest son, Naftali, would succeed him as Rebbe, and his younger brother, Ben Zion, would serve as Rav Hatzair (assistant rabbi).